Terms and Conditions

 Online tickets are allocated a unique barcode which will be scanned upon admission to the Museum.
 If the barcode on your ticket has already been scanned the barcode scanner will alert the Admissions Assistant and you will not be admitted

 Special event tickets purchased are only valid for the event and date stated and cannot be converted into an UnChained Annual Pass.
 Special events tickets cannot be purchased using an UnChained Annual Pass.
 They are non-refundable and non-transferable.
+Refunds will only be issued should the Museum cancel an event.
 It is the responsibility of the Visitor to ensure that the correct special event tickets are purchased.
 Special event tickets are excluded from Gift Aid donations.

 Tickets are valid for admission on the dates and times that the Museum is open to the public.
 Visitors are advised to check the Museum website for details of opening dates and times prior to purchasing.
 Online tickets are valid for 12 months from the date of purchase and therefore, no refunds will be made.